 In Kanban, the team can adapt the work (its progress level – Lean approach) actively to avoid free or over-worked developers, in a way that can be monitored by the managers.

-Regular team meetings.
-One of the bad practices is when the scrum master asks frequent status updates from the team members.
-This is very unnatural to Scrum, since it looks like a micro-management.
-Scrum needs spontaneous, energetic and involved participation from all team members, with the scrum master defining the time/content and product owner listening in for potential questions and unclearness of stories.
-A good way to abandon this practice is to make standup meetings optional, until the team decides to meet and learn together.
+One of the bad practices is when the Scrum master asks for frequent status updates from the team members.
+This is very unnatural to Scrum since it looks like a micro-management.
+Scrum needs spontaneous, energetic, and involved participation from all team members, with the scrum master defining the time/content and product owner listening in for potential questions and unclearness of stories.
+A good way to abandon this practice is to make standup meetings optional until the team decides to meet and learn together.

-Product owner is also a developer/team lead.
-Product owner should determine the objectives and goals of the project together with the client, and not directing engineering tasks.
+Product Owner should determine the objectives and goals of the project together with the client, and not directing engineering tasks.
 There could be cases where a product owner could be in the advisory board.
-Defining how to do the work does not only wastes the time of a product owner, but also shifts focus away from the final goal.
+Defining how to do the work does not only wastes the time of a product owner but also shifts focus away from the final goal.

 Scrum master is the product owner.
 This case is similar to a pirate becoming a captain.
 Aside from daily dashing to the team and immediate lack of direction, the dictating nature of this role does nothing more than interruptions in the Sprint.

-Story points have large duration.
+Story points have a large duration.
 They are measures of the efforts, not in terms of time.
 Once you realize the abstract nature of software development, you will understand that work cannot be quantified in time, but only in complexity.
-“This story needs 28 hours to complete.”
-“It could be done in 30, but we can sum up to a week and help in planning.”
-That type of discussion should not be done by any team, whether scrumming or non-scrumming.